You see a company that’s advertising ridiculously low rates for replacement windows.

 A caulk and walk installation according to The Men With Tools Owner John Kolbaska, is getting a window set within the existing opening with four screws and caulk on the interior and exterior.
 All of the extras like molding, insulation, flashing and capping, hauling away the old windows and cleaning up afterwards — that all comes at an additional cost.
 So that $189-$349 magically shoots up to a ridiculous price for an inferior window and installation experience to boot.

 Another important component to the flashing is the drip cap, which deflects rain and allows it to drain downwards.
-Without it, water will seep into the wall cavity and form mold and wood rot behind your siding that you won’t be able to see with the naked eye.
+Without it, water can seep into the wall cavity and form mold and wood rot behind your siding that you won’t be able to see with the naked eye.
 By the time it’s discovered, it’s going to cost you an arm and a leg to fix running into thousands of dollars.

 Want to assure there’ll be zero chances for drafts in your home?
 That spray foam will cost you extra.
 If your windows need stop molding, which helps holds the window in place, that’s also an additional cost at most of these contractors.